 - Paying for utilities, WiFi, & cable

 - Lugging your clothes to a communal laundromat

-- Cleaning up (in hotels that have a daily housekeeper)
+- Cleaning up; many hotels have a daily housekeeper

 - Having a lease

-Just note that this option is more financially worthwhile if you plan to live in a new apartment anywhere from one month to a year.
+Just note that this option is most financially worthwhile if you plan to move someplace new from one month to a year.

 Creating your furniture budget doesn’t have to be super time-consuming.
 Now that you know how to set your apartment furnishing budget and maximize it, you can get to the fun part—decorating!